 To successfully complete this course, students need to obtain access to Knewton Alta, an online homework program.
 These assignments will be averaged to give a 200-point grade.
 To register with Knewton Alta, follow the corresponding link in BlackBoard or click here: Knewton Alta Homework.
+It is recommended you sign up for the 14 day courtesy access and pay once you decided to stay in the given section of this course.

 You also need access to LabFlow, a platform that we will use for you to upload your lab reports and other related lab assignments.
-For signup instructions please follow the link and review the pdf file that are located in Blackboard.
+For signup instructions please follow the link and review the pdf file located in Blackboard.